bioidiap/docs/README.md

 # Bob's Software Stack Documentation

-Bob is a software stack that contains numerous repositories.
+Bob is a software stack that contains numerous packages stored in different repositories.
-The core packages and its respective documentation of it's system is listed here.
+The core packages and the respective documentation of their system is listed here.

 | package | README | stable documentation | latest documentation |
 |---|:---:|:---:|:---:|